Krystyna-Szybalska/Hangman/README.md

 Simple Hangman Game implementation in which you guess capitals of different countries
 ![Z1](Hangman/Assets/Hangman.png)

-Works well, but definitely requires some major code refactoring
+ToDo: Works well, but definitely requires some major code refactoring